khushaljethava/khushaljethava.github.io/_posts/2026-03-26-openai-agents-sdk-python.md

 That pattern is often easier to maintain than one giant agent with too many instructions.

+In my experience building AI agent frameworks at Codiste, the handoff pattern is what separates demo agents from production-ready ones.
+When I built a generative chatbot system using LSTM and BART, I initially tried cramming all capabilities into a single agent and quickly hit a wall with prompt conflicts and unpredictable routing.
+Splitting into specialist agents with clear handoff rules made the system dramatically more reliable.

 ### 4. Tracing

 Tracing is one of the biggest practical wins.
 When an agent chooses the wrong tool or routes a request poorly, you need visibility.
 The SDK's docs explicitly point developers to the Trace viewer so runs can be inspected instead of guessed at.